ArchLars/gentootutorial/README.md

 emerge --ask dev-util/nvidia-cuda-toolkit
 ```

 > Ensure your profile is multilib so 32‑bit libraries are available.
-The Desktop Plasma systemd profile is multilib by default.
+The desktop systemd profile is multilib by default.
 For DXVK you usually do not need the `-bin` variant.

 ---